digling/edictor/README.md

 EDICTOR is a web-based tool for computer-assisted language comparison.
 As of Version 3, EDICTOR is available in two forms.
 You can access the application via its website at [https://edictor.org](https://edictor.org) or you can install a Python application that allows you to run EDICTOR with more features locally in your webbrowser.

 In order to get started with the local application, you should make sure to have a recent Python installation (3.9 or higher) along with the PIP package manager.
+It is necessary to install the package from a virtual environment, so we start with setting this up.

+## Virtual Environments

-It is recommended to install the package from a virtual environment.
-The first step is to install the 'virtualenv' package that manages those environments, and to create and activate such an environment.
-You can read more about virtual environments here: [https://python.land/virtual-environments/virtualenv](https://python.land/virtual-environments/virtualenv).
+One possible way of managing virtual environments is the `virtualenv' package.
+The first recommended step is to install the 'virtualenv' package that manages those environments, and to create and activate such an environment.
+You can read more about virtual environments here: [https://docs.python.org/3/library/venv.html](https://docs.python.org/3/library/venv.html).

 ```shell
 python3 -m pip install virtualenv
 python3 -m venv venv/edictor
 source venv/edictor/bin/activate
 ```

+## Installing EDICTOR

 Installing EDICTOR can then be done via the commandline by simply typing the following command in the terminal (the `$` symbol here indicates that the command is issued as a prompt and not written inside a script).